harness/developer-hub/docs/service-reliability-management/monitored-service/change-source/chaos-change-source.md

 By connecting a Chaos Experiment to a monitored service, you can effectively monitor the impact of chaos faults on the health of the service.
 To do this, you connect any chaos fault within an experiment to monitored services.
-For example, let's say you use SRM to monitor services and to correlate change events to service health.
-Now you want to see how one or more chaos faults impacts services in your target environment.
-By adding the target environment as one or more monitored services, and linking faults to those services, you can see the impacts on service health in SRM when you run experiments containing those faults.
+For example, let's say you use SRM to monitor services and correlate change events to service health.
+Now you want to see how one or more chaos faults impact services in your target environment.
+By adding the target environment as one or more monitored services and linking faults to those services, you can see the impacts on service health in SRM when you run experiments containing those faults.

 ## Connect a fault to a monitored service